-To ensure a coherent implementation of the 10 principles, the company decided to approach it's implementation in three distinct phases.
+To ensure a coherent implementation of the 10 principles, the company decided to approach its implementation in three distinct phases.

-- 1. The first phase would analyse the business and develop a sustainability strategy, with the 10 principles and the stakeholders (above) at its core. - 2.
+- 1. The first phase would analyse the business and develop a sustainability strategy, with the 10 principles and the stakeholders at its core. - 2.
 The second sought to implement this strategy throughout the business, through the company's policy deployment mechanism Plus Alpha. - 3.
 The third stage focused on directed initiatives outside the business, throughout our operations around the world.
 This was supported through greater communication of our Sustainability agenda and the development of our first Sustainability Report published in October 2016.

-To roll out this strategy and ensure that all initiatives were employee borne, we set up a CSR committee, which is responsible for implementation of the various initiatives across the business.
+To roll out this strategy and ensure that all initiatives were employee borne, we set up a Sustainability Working Group, which is responsible for implementation of the various initiatives across the business.

 Now in its third year, the UN Global Compact 10 principles remain at the core of the company's approach to sustainability and its engagement with its stakeholders.
+Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and Principle 2: make sure that they are not complicit in human rights abuses